 A top official in the Russian Orthodox church said that the trial of the feminist protest group Pussy Riot had been willed by God,.
 Three members of Pussy Riot stand accused of hooliganism motivated by religious hatred following a February

 performance in Russia's main cathedral aimed at protesting against Vladimir Putin's return to the presidency.

 It was a sin against God and it is God that is judging it, Vsevolod Chaplin, a high-ranking priest who often acts as the church's spokesman, said: And all Christians should know this.

 Chaplin said he refused to accept the three women's apology, issued in court on Monday, for insulting Orthodox believers.
 An unforgiving Chaplin said:

 Their words had a double meaning Any acceptance of a mistake is a step in the right direction.
 But they also insulted the patriarch, who is a symbol of the church.

 And to confirm the root basis of the Pussy Riot protest, Chaplin praised the growing closeness between church and state:

 For the Orthodox believer, like for Muslims, of course the authorities and the church are understood as one thing.
 Our ideal is the unity of the church and the authorities, and unity of the people and the authorities.

 In this way, we are decidedly different from the west.
 I think attempts in the west to separate the spiritual sphere and secular sphere is a historical mistake.
 Such a division is not characteristic to any civilisation except the west.

-in an illegal border crossing after the editor ran photos of the stuffed animals, which were reportedly dropped from the skies over Minsk as part of a publicity stunt.
+for alleged complicity in an illegal border crossing after the editor ran photos of the stuffed animals, which were reportedly dropped from the skies over Minsk as part of a publicity stunt.